beastsaber/bsaber/src/collections/posts/the-beastsaber-mapping-awards.md

   - [**Lighting Categories**](#lighting-categories)
 - [**Frequently Asked Questions**](#faq)

-> See a 🔗 icon?
+> 💡 **Hint:** See a 🔗 icon?
 You can click and copy the URL to that specific section!

 <br />